 Payment is due in full at the time of our session each week unless we discuss an alternate agreement prior to meeting.

 Do you offer telehealth?

 Yes, I offer HIPAA compliant video sessions to clients that find commuting, anxiety, or life to be a barrier to accessing mental health services.
 Phone sessions are also available as make-up or crisis sessions.
 Texting and email is reserved for scheduling purposes only since it is not an encrypted platform.
 There's no difference in rates for telehealth sessions.
-If you're interested in distance therapy, please let me know during the consultation.

 How long does each therapy session take?